the1lab/1lab/src/Cat/Internal/Functor/Outer.lagda.md

 $\cC \to \thecat{Sets}$.

 We wish to relativize this situation to an arbitrary base category $\cC$, not just $\thecat{Sets}$.
+Specifically, we aim to define a notion of functor from category internal to $\cC$ to $\cC$ itself, which we call an *outer functor*[^1].
 To do this, we use the age-old trick of viewing a family of sets $X : I \to \set$ as a function *into* $I$.
 This is easy to internalize: just replace function with morphism!

-However, defining the action of morphisms is a bit more involved, as we shall see shortly.
-We shall call these functors from $\ica{C}$ to the base $\cC$ *outer functors*.
+[^1]: The terminology here is somewhat inconsistent.
+Borceaux calls these functors "internal base-valued functors", Mac Lane and Moerdijk refer to them as "category actions".

 ```agda
 module _ (ℂ : Internal-cat) where